ben-denham/labtech/docs/tutorial.md

 ])
 ```

-**It is very important that you clear any cached results whenever you
-make a change that will impact the behaviour of a task** - otherwise
+**Whenever you make a change that will impact the behaviour of a task
-your cached results may no longer reflect the actual result of the
+(i.e. most changes to the `run()` method or the code it depends on),
+it is very important that you add or update the `code_version` in
+`@task` (e.g. `@task(code_version='v2')`).** Labtech will re-run tasks
+if there are no cached results with a `code_version` matching your
 current code.
+If you don't update the `code_version` or otherwise

-You can clear the cached results for a list of tasks with
+clear your cache, then the returned cached results may no longer
+reflect the actual results of your current code.

+You may like to save storage space by clearing up old cached results
-`lab.uncache_tasks()`:
+with `lab.uncache_tasks()`:

 ``` {.python .code}
 lab.uncache_tasks([